carlopacioni/vortexR/README.md

 * Most of the code is formatted following Google's R Style Guide.
 * Some parts have been then re-formatted following Hadley's style suggestions from his book: r-packages.
-The latter re-formatting mainly concerns functions and arguments' names.
+The latter re-formatting mainly concerns function and parameter names.
 * Exported functions and arguments should use only snake_case, avoid CamelCase and dot.case.
 * CamelCase and dot.case are OK in the code.
-* Keep a space around operators except with "=" for functions' arguments.
+* Keep a space around operators except with `=` for function parameters.
 * "if" statements only go in one line IF there is one command only (and with curly brackets), otherwise split them over multiple lines.
 * No full stop in the title and arguments' descriptions within roxygen's comments.